 Why do small and big businesses fail?
-And what makes a successful business?
+And what makes a successful business and leader?
 How do you know if you're headed in the right direction as a business owner?

-There are many troubling statistics on the failure rate of start-ups and small businesses.
-Maybe you're one of them, but you're surely not alone.
+There are many troubling statistics on the failure rate of start-ups and businesses.
+Learn from others' mistakes, beat the statistics, and learn how to thrive!

 Estimated reading time: 5 minutes

 Giants and long-time retailers such as J.C.
-Penney, Neiman Marcus, Sears, Toys "R" Us, and GNC have all declared bankruptcy in the past few years.
+Penney, Neiman Marcus, Sears, Toys "R" Us, and GNC have all declared bankruptcy in recent years.
 They are reminders that size doesn't guarantee customer loyalty or invincibility.
-A few wrong decisions, poor leadership, and even an unexpected crisis such as the COVID-19 pandemic or the 2008 recession can take down a company quicker than we'd like to admit.
+A few wrong decisions, poor leadership, and even an unexpected crisis can take down a company quicker than we'd like to admit.

-In November 2020, the Bureau of Labor Statistics reported that approximately 20 percent of small companies fail within the first year.
+Approximately 20 percent of small companies fail within the first year.
 By the end of the second year, 30 percent of businesses fail, and half will have failed after five years.
-Only 30 percent of businesses will remain within one decade, meaning 70 percent of businesses will fail.

 Do You Think Passion Is Enough to Build a Successful Business?
 Think Again.

-After more than two decades as a business owner and business consultant, I know just how hard it can be to avoid or navigate costly mistakes—even if you specialize in teaching others how to be emotionally intelligent leaders!
+As a business owner and business consultant, I know just how hard it can be to avoid or navigate costly mistakes—even if you specialize in teaching others how to be emotionally intelligent leaders!
+To keep going when you hit tough times requires steel will and a growth mindset.

 Below are five mistakes and how you can leverage emotional intelligence to avoid them.

-Costly Mistakes to Avoid in Business as an Entrepreneur
+Costly Mistakes to Avoid in Business as a Leader and Entrepreneur

-• More knowledge and expertise.
+- More knowledge and expertise.
 Business owners often bring in a new C-Suite leader believing their knowledge and expertise will solve the company's issues.
-But how can you hire the right leader before defining your core challenges?
+But how can you hire the right leader before defining your core challenges and driving values?

 As M. Scott Peck has said, "A healthy organization is not one with an absence of problems, but one that is actively and effectively addressing its problems."